mskcc/tempo/docs/variant-annotation-and-filtering.md

     - `PoN`: Variant exceeds upper threshold for count in panel of normals.
     - `low_mapping_quality`: For indels called by Strelka2, variant falls below lower mapping quality threshold.

-<small><sup>1</sup>See the MuTect2 documentation for more information: https://software.broadinstitute.org/gatk/documentation/article?id=11005</small>\
+<small><sup>1</sup>See the MuTect2 documentation for more information: [https://software.broadinstitute.org/gatk/documentation/article?id=11005](https://software.broadinstitute.org/gatk/documentation/article?id=11005)</small>\
-<small><sup>2</sup>See the Strelka2 documentation for more information: https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md</small>
+<small><sup>2</sup>See the Strelka2 documentation for more information: [https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md](https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md)</small>

 ### Whitelisting
 Mutational hotspots, where the value in `Hotspot` is `TRUE`, are retained in the filtered MAF file, if they:
 - Are flagged with `low_vaf` but the tumor VAF is at least 0.02.
 - Are flagged with `low_mapping_quality`, `low_t_depth`, or `strand_bias`.

-_Note that combinations of above filter flags results in filtering of the variant._
+_Note: Combinations of above filter flags results in filtering of the variant._

 ### Clonality and Zygosity Analyses

 ## Germline SNVs and Indels

-TBD
+_Under development._

 ### Zygosity Analysis

 ## Somatic and Germline SVs

-TBD
+_Under development._